Git Quick Start Guide

 git clone -b master git@github.com:imzlp/blog-source.git --depth=2

-This pulls the master branch from the remote repository, with --depth specifying the history version pull depth.
+This pulls the master branch from the remote, with --depth specifying the historical version’s depth to retrieve.

 1